core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 ## Version -04 to -05 ## {#sec-04-05}

 * Clarifications on Web Linking parameters.

+* Revised IANA considerations to focus on the option number 21.

 * Guidelines on using Block-wise moved to an appendix.